 - Marriage and the Family: students examine the purpose of marriage, divorce and family life in a changing society.

-- Religion and the Media: we investigate the variety and range of religious programmes and religious themes in film, television and social media and what constitutes ‘news’ in contemporary society.
+- Religion and the Media: we investigate the variety and range of religious programs and religious themes in film, television and social media and what constitutes ‘news’ in contemporary society.

 - Community Cohesion: how Christians respond to prejudice, discrimination and social harmony, with a specific focus on Indigenous Australians to develop cultural exchange, collaboration and respect.